herrera-ignacio/architect-handbook/swe/laws/hyrum.md

 This is one of the most important lesson about *"it works"* versus *"it is maintainable"*.
 This axiom is a dominant factor in any discussion of changing software over time.

 It is conceptually akin to entropy in thermodynamics.
-Just because Hyrum's Law will apply when maintaining software doesn't mean we can't plan for it or yry to better understand it.
+Just because Hyrum's Law will apply when maintaining software doesn't mean we can't plan for it or try to better understand it.
 We can **mitigate it**, but we know that **it can never be eradicated**.

 *Hyrum's Law* represents the practical knowledge that **we can never assume perfect adherence to published contracts or best practices**.

 As an API owner, you will gain *some* flexibility and freedom by being clear about interface promises, but in practice, the complexity and difficulty of a given change also depends on how useful a user finds some observable behavior of your API.
-If users cannot depend on such things, your API will be easy to change. **Given enough time and enough users, even the most innocuous change _will_ break something**; your analysis of the value of that change must incorporate the difficulty in investigating, identifying, and resolving those breakages.
+If users cannot depend on such things, your API will be easy to change. **Given enough time and enough users, even the most innocuous change *will* break something**; your analysis of the value of that change must incorporate the difficulty in investigating, identifying, and resolving those breakages.

 > This is thinking over the differences between code written with a *"works now"* and a *"works indefinitely"* mentality.